Campbell valley regional park

-Campbell valley regional park is an ecological public garden preserved by the Metro Vancouver geographical parks committee.
+Campbell Valley Regional Park is an ecological public garden that the Metro Vancouver Geographical Parks Committee preserved.

-The park is in season all year round and is perfect for family trips.
-Little Campbell river flows through the middle of the park, resulting in various types of terrains such as marshlands, meadows, forests, and hills.
+The park is in the year-round season and is perfect for family trips.
+Little Campbell River flows through the middle of the park, resulting in various terrains, such as marshlands, meadows, forests, and hills.

 The park covers an area of 535 hectares.
 The park is divided into three geographical regions – the South Valley, the Equestrian, and the North Valley.
 It is a particularly great area for picnicking in South Fraser Valley.